Jrebort/cnpy/README.md

+# Repository Update Notice
+The original repository is no longer being updated.
+This fork is intended to extend the life of the repository by introducing additional features.
+We hope that these improvements will be beneficial to current users and attract new ones.
+Here are some of the recent updates: use_findpackage(cnpy)

 # Purpose:

 NumPy offers the `save` method for easy saving of arrays into .npy and `savez` for zipping multiple .npy arrays together into a .npz file.